Working memory: History

 The term "working memory" was coined by Miller, Galanter, and Pribram, and was used in the 1960s in the context of theories that likened the mind to a computer.
 In 1968, Atkinson and Shiffrin used the term to describe their "short-term store".
 The term short-term store was the name previously used for working memory.
 Other suggested names were short-term memory, primary memory, immediate memory, operant memory, and provisional memory.
 Short-term memory is the ability to remember information over a brief period (in the order of seconds).
-Most theorists today use the concept of working memory to replace or include the older concept of short-term memory, marking a stronger emphasis on the notion of manipulating information rather than mere maintenance.
+The term working memory became dominant in the field after Baddeley and Hitch showed in 1974 that a single module could not account for all kinds of temporary memory.
+Working memory is not completely distinct from short-term memory, and it has been defined in three slightly different ways: as short-term memory applied to cognitive tasks, as a multi-component system that holds and manipulates information in short-term memory, and as the use of attention to manage short-term memory.

 The earliest mention of experiments on the neural basis of working memory can be traced back to more than 100 years ago, when Hitzig and Ferrier described ablation experiments of the prefrontal cortex (PFC); they concluded that the frontal cortex was important for cognitive rather than sensory processes.
 In 1935 and 1936, Carlyle Jacobsen and colleagues were the first to show the deleterious effect of prefrontal ablation on delayed response.